nasarudinrazali/SeleniumWebAutomationE2E/README.md

 You can view the result of the test on Extent reports in /reports folder

-**This framework by default runs on Chrome browser but it is also capable of running on Edge, Mozilla and on cloud (Browserstack)
-**

 **To run on Edge, give this command:**